jacques/docs.npmjs.com/content/enterprise/intro.md

 - Quickly verify that your registry is running and accessible

     Either run `curl http://<your-server>:8080` or visit that url in your browser.
-If you get a JSON response, your On-Site registry is good to go!
+If you get a JSON response, your Enterprise registry is good to go!

 <a name="3-configure-client"></a>
 ## 3. Configure the npm CLI to talk to your registry